-- In Chapter 4 we provide a description of the NERstar model and the NER formula, which is at the core of the NERstar evaluation tool. - In Chapter 5 we describe the new editor and its editing functionalities. - In Chapter 6 we outline the new approach to automatic texts and segmented texts correction. - Chapter 7 describes the functionalities to edit and correct Automatic Speech Recognition (ASR) text segments with NERstar. - Chapter 8 details concrete guidelines on correction and editing. - Chapter 9 summarizes the findings.
+- Chapter 4 provides a description of the NERstar model and the NER formula, which is at the core of the NERstar evaluation tool. - Chapter 5 describes the new editor and its editing functionalities. - Chapter 6 will outline the new approach to automatic texts and segmented texts correction. - Chapter 7 describes the functionalities to edit and correct Automatic Speech Recognition (ASR) text segments with NERstar. - Chapter 8 details concrete guidelines on correction and editing. - ⇒ Chapter 9 describes the functionalities to edit and correct Sign Language - Chapter 10 summarizes the findings.